 Arrived: Lakeview Caravan Park, Broken Hill Time: 3:50 am Distance: 317 kilometres

 Day 12 â Wednesday 8 July 2020 â Broken Hill to Packsaddle Creek

 A freezing night, frost on the grass near Ronâs car, but not mine!
 I get up at 7:45 am and after listening to the SA news and reading the paper.
 It is still very cold!
 We have breakfast and leave at 8:40 am.
 I stop off at Coles as I have forgotten to get a couple of things.
 We arrive at Silverton at 9:45 NSW time (9:15 am SA).

 |Outside the Silverton Hotel||The Silverton St Carthage Catholic Church - 1886|

 We walk around Silverton which is really almost a ghost town.
 The highlight is obviously the pub, the Silverton Hotel.
 It is not yet open of course.
 There are a few art galleries, a church or two and the Mad Max 2 (Road Warrior) Museum.
 This does not open till 10 am SA time, so we have to wait around.
 There are also a few VW Beetles done up like Mad Max vehicles and an old Suzuki 4WD.

 After this we go to the hotel and have a beer.
 We leave at 11:10 am SA and go to the Mundi Mundi Lookout.
-This has great views but is also famous for being in the Road Warrior movie where key scenes where shot.
+This has great views but is also famous for being in the Road Warrior (Mad Max II) movie where key scenes were shot, including the opening chase and the final truck crash scene.
 We leave at 11:20 am SA time (all future times NSW).
 Shortly after we hit the dirt road where we stop while Ron and Ian air down their tyres (I donât).
 The road is pretty good, very few corrugations and we make good time.